Mattlister/designandconquer/README.md

 * The primary goal of Design and Conquer is a single page application where a user can book an adventure holiday.
-As the title indicates, the user is able to "design" the advneture and then "conquer" it.
+As the title indicates, the user is able to "design" the adventure and then "conquer" it.
 There are 9 options on the home page to choose from but an optional form is under the
   What We Do? section where a user can change choose a holiday if needed.
 The user can watch videos on each slide and read information about the location.
 There's also a Help Guide on the home page which explains the website and how to use it.